nicksnyder/go-i18n/README.md

 Example:
 ```
 // Load the US English and the German translations from the
 // 'translations' folder.
-If any of those file is missing, the
+If any of those files is missing, the
 // application will panic and exit.
 i18n.MustLoadTranslationFile("./translations/en-us.all.yaml")
 i18n.MustLoadTranslationFile("./translations/de-de.all.yaml")